Kris Peeters: Member of the European Parliament, 2019–2021

 Peeters was a Member of the European Parliament from 2019 until 2021.
 During that time, he served on the Committee on the Internal Market and Consumer Protection and the Subcommittee on Security and Defence.
 In addition to his committee assignments, he chaired the Parliament's delegation for relations with the NATO Parliamentary Assembly.

 Later career

 In late 2020, Peeters was nominated by the government of Prime Minister Alexander De Croo to become one of the vice-presidents of the European Investment Bank (EIB), representing the Benelux countries.
-In this capacity, he oversees the Bank's activities on files such as mobility, security and defence, as well as operations in the ASEAN countries.
+In this capacity, he oversaw the Bank's activities on files such as mobility, security and defence, as well as operations in the ASEAN countries.